 When a player buys an item from the shop, deduct the cost from their money and add the item to their inventory.

 The AI looks at your place, finds the existing Money IntValue, the Inventory Folder, the ShopUI.BuyButton, the ServerScriptService.Shop script, and wires them together.
-You don't have to name any of these — it figures them out.
+You don't have to name any of these — it can find them.
+See searching your game for how that lookup works.

 DataStore-backed persistence.
 Saving player data correctly is a thicket of retry loops, BindToClose handling, and rate-limit awareness.
-AI nails this consistently.
+AI handles this consistently.

 RemoteEvent + RemoteFunction setup.
 Client-server boundaries in Roblox are easy to get wrong.
 AI tools usually emit the right pattern: server validates, client requests.